 |The Fleischer Superman|

 In 1941, a scant three years after the introduction of Superman in 1938, animation producers Max and Dave Fleischer were approached by Paramount Studios to create a series of cartoons based on the new superhero.
 The results were breathtaking.
 Although the Fleischers were hesitant to take the project, they treated the topic seriously and used state-of-art techniques and technology to bring this quintessential American character to life.
-A total of 17 episodes were eventually produced.
+A total of 17 episodes were eventually produced (see below).

 One innovation the Fleischers introduced is Superman’s ability to fly.
 Prior to the cartoons, Superman traveled by leaping, as in “Able to leap tall buildings in a single bound!”
 After initial animation tests, however, the scenes of Superman leaping lacked the fluid motion the Fleischers sought.
 More frankly, they thought it looked “silly.”
 After consultation with DC Comics, Superman began to fly both on the screen and in the comics.